section-engineering-education/engineering-education/content/articles/how-to-develop-a-business-directory-using-codeigniter-and-mysql/index.md

   - url: /engineering-education/how-to-develop-a-business-directory-using-codeigniter-and-mysql/hero.png
     alt: Codeigniter and mysql business directory image
 ---
-[CodeIgniter](https://codeigniter.com/userguide3/tutorial/index.html) is a PHP [MVC framework](https://www.guru99.com/mvc-tutorial.html) which developers use to build web applications rapidly.
-It provides out-of-box libraries for connecting to the database such as MySQL and performing various tasks such as sending emails, uploading files, and managing sessions.
+[CodeIgniter](https://codeigniter.com/userguide3/tutorial/index.html) is a PHP [MVC framework](https://www.guru99.com/mvc-tutorial.html) used to build web applications rapidly.
+It provides out-of-box libraries for connecting to databases such as MySQL, and performing various tasks such as sending emails, uploading files, and managing sessions.
 <!--more-->
 In this article, we will be using CodeIgniter and MySQL to build a simple business directory.
-Since CodeIgniter is an MVC framework, the `model` will be related to the database, `view` will be the HTML part seen on the web browser, and `controller` will be the logic that connects our models with the views.
+Since CodeIgniter is an MVC framework, the `model` will be related to the database, `view` will be the HTML part seen on the web browser, and `controller` will be the logic that connects our models to the views.

 ### Table of contents
 - [Introduction](#introduction)